deyan18/AritMath/README.md

 ## Future Development

-ArithMath is a basic version of a math game app, and there are several potential areas for future development, including:
+AritMath is a basic version of a math game app, and there are several potential areas for future development, including:

 - Adding more game modes, such as division, addition, and subtraction.
 - Implementing a leaderboard to allow users to compete with other players.